mircealungu/mircea/thoughtstream.md

 **Jun 19**

-An adaptation, with mild changes for a slightly more positive aftertaste, of one of my favorite Lucian Blaga poems.
+An adaptation, with mild changes for a slightly more positive ending, of one of my favorite Lucian Blaga poems.

 ```
 Give me a body